Bytes and Bits

 ★★★★☆

 Lying with Visualizations: Seeing Isn't Believing offers a compelling take on Data Visualization, though not without flaws.
-While the treatment of Analytics is excellent, I found the sections on Critical Thinking less convincing.
-The author makes some bold claims about Visual Manipulation that aren't always fully supported.
-That said, the book's strengths in discussing Deceptive Charts more than compensate for any weaknesses.
-Readers looking for Deceptive Charts will find much to appreciate here, even if not every argument lands perfectly.
-Overall, a valuable addition to the literature on Media Literacy, if not the definitive work.
+While the treatment of Information Design is excellent, I found the sections on Visualizations less convincing.
+The author makes some bold claims about Visualizations that aren't always fully supported.
+That said, the book's strengths in discussing Data Visualization more than compensate for any weaknesses.
+Readers looking for Critical Thinking will find much to appreciate here, even if not every argument lands perfectly.
+Overall, a valuable addition to the literature on Data Visualization, if not the definitive work.

 ★★★★★